aligator/tic-tac-toe-server/README.md

 # tic-tac-toe-server
-A server for TickTacToe
+A server for TickTacToe (https://github.com/aligator/tic-tac-toe)

-project structure is based on https://github.com/dominikbraun/foodunit
+Project structure is based on https://github.com/dominikbraun/foodunit